MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ##### To get the BposTenantId

-Run the Get-AadrmConfiguration cmdlet from the Azure RMS Windows PowerShell module:
+Run the Get-AipServiceConfiguration cmdlet from the Azure RMS Windows PowerShell module:

 1. If this module is not already installed on your computer, see